Where Are All The Homes For Sale In Santa Cruz?California Association Of REALTORS® Study Finds Alarming Trends

 For more information about the current state of the market, be sure to check out my formal Real Estate Report .
 There you'll find more information about the results of the C.A.R.'s study where to find the most affordable homes for sale in Santa Cruz.

 If you've been thinking about buying a home, now more than ever is an important time to have a certified real estate agent on your side.
-With over 29 years of experience, finding the best home for you isn't just my job, it's my passion. or call 1-800-226-4717 and I'll be happy to arrange a time for us to discuss your options.
+With over 29 years of experience, finding the best home for you isn't just my job, it's my passion.
+Get in touch with me today or call 1-800-226-4717 and I'll be happy to arrange a time for us to discuss your options.

 Questions About Santa Cruz?